pronesto/DCC888/AliasAnalysis/README.md

 We shall be solving alias analysis using [Andersen's](http://www.cs.cornell.edu/courses/cs711/2005fa/papers/andersen-thesis94.pdf) approach.
 Lars Ole Andersen solved alias analysis as a set of *Inclusion-Based* constraints such as `Alias(a) >= Alias(b)`, meaning that anything that `b` points to might also be pointed to by `a`.
+See Section 2 of the [Wave Propagation Paper](https://homepages.dcc.ufmg.br/~fernando/publications/papers/CGO09.pdf) for more details on how the analysis works.
 The different instructions in the program give origin to constraints like these.
 However, alias analysis cannot be solved just like a simple data-flow analysis, because the set of constraints is not known beforehand.
 More constraints are created as we discover more points-to relations.